Psilocybe germanica: Description

 Psilocybe germanica has produces fruitbodies with broadly umbonate caps measuring 1–4 cm in diameter.
-They are a deep brown color when moist, but become whitish when dry.
-The gills are initially brownish before becoming purplish-brown when the spores mature.
+They are a deep brown color when moist, but become whitish when dry, and the gills are initially brownish before becoming purplish-brown when the spores mature.
 The whitish, curved stipe measures 5–9 cm long by 0.3–0.7 cm thick, and is thicker at the top.
-It is initially stuffed with mycelia but later hollows.
-The wood substrate under the mushroom is held together by rhizomorphs at the base of the stipe.
+It is initially stuffed with mycelia but later hollows, and the wood substrate under the mushroom is held together by rhizomorphs at the base of the stipe.
 The cap and stipe bruise blue when touched, while the umbo typically becomes gray-bluish on its own.
 Frosts or rains often cause an intense bluing reaction.

 Spores measure 9–12 by 5.5–7.5 μm, and have a germ pore.
 Cheilocystidia (cystidia on the gill edges) are lageniform (flask-shaped), measuring 25–33 by 6.0–8.3 μm; pleurocystidia (cystidia on the gill faces) are absent from the hymenium.